awaisdevops/kubernetes/deploy-to-EKS-cluster-from-Jenkins/README.md

-# Deploy to EKS Cluster from Jenkins
+# Integrating Jenkins with AWS EKS for Automated Kubernetes Deployments

 We are assuming that you already have an AWS EKS cluster up and running.